rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-43.md

 ### Rust in Bitcoin

 Happy New Year!
 Last month, the RGB team released version 0.9 of all their core crates.
-In 0.10, there's some consensus-breaking changes planned for RGB contracts, and in 0.11, WASM support is planned.
+In 0.10, there are some consensus-breaking changes planned for RGB contracts, and in 0.11, WASM support is planned.
 [RGB also has a new info site](https://rgb.info/wallets/), in addition to [developer documentation](http://rgb.tech).
 The RGB project is also busy rewriting their specs in Contractum, and RGB nodes will soon have the ability to run [generalized contract interfaces](https://twitter.com/lnp_bp/status/1606385243203768335).
 Nostr has started making a really big showing as the social layer for Bitcoin, much like Lightning is Bitcoin's payments layer, and it has an [excellent relay implementation in Rust](https://github.com/scsibug/nostr-rs-relay).
 There's a new Lightning node that can run within a mobile browser: [mutiny-web](https://github.com/BitcoinDevShop/mutiny-web-poc).

 Rust Bitcoin has better methods for calculating tx input and output weight unit calculation, [see this PR](https://github.com/rust-bitcoin/rust-bitcoin/pull/1467/files).
 It also added the [Kani verifier](https://github.com/model-checking/kani) to prove certain math ops are safe with [this PR](https://github.com/rust-bitcoin/rust-bitcoin/pull/1415/files).